kartikeya27/kartikeya27-ESOAutomation/README.md

 * Run test with default electron browser with:--------> npm run headTest
 * Run test with chrome browser:----------------------> npm run chromeTest
 * Run test on cypress dashboard with mochawesome reporter:---> npm run recordDashboardTest
+* Run test locally and want to see moachawesome report:---> npm run mochawesome

 ```
 ### **Structure about this framework:**